qingreee1/material-theme-jetbrains-docs/docs/configuration/tab-settings.md

 **Q**: The Tab Height feature is cool in the editor, but I'd rather leave other tabs untouched.

 **A**: Me as well.
 Unfortunately currently the setting that sets the tab height is shared between all tabs in the SDK, and there is no way to distinguish between them currently.
-Maybe in the future if Jetbrains agrees to allow more customization natively.
+Maybe in the future if JetBrains agrees to allow more customization natively.

 **Q**: Why limiting the thickness or the tab height?
 I want to have 10 in thickness and 100 in tabs!!!